 Vagina Itching is an uncomfortable and sometimes painful symptom that occurs as a result of irritation, menopause, infections, or vulvar cancer.
 Vagina Itching among Nigerian females is not an unusual thing.
-Daily, Nigerian female health is in danger because of how they are exposed to harsh weather and chemical substances in the skincare products they use.
+Daily, an average Nigerian female’s health is in danger because of how they are exposed to harsh weather and chemical substances in the skincare products they use.
 All of these are enough to trigger vagina itching.
 Plus, the slogan “poison no dey kill black man” is so engraved into us that we feel it is okay to use just any product.
 If you know that you are always trying to make the vagina smell like perfume, leave it because every vagina should have a smell and yours is not different.

 The good news is that vagina itching is not always a bad thing or a cause for alarm.
 But if you believe that your vagina itching could have an underlying cause, maybe you should plan an appointment with your gynaecologist.
 Most times, it could be poor hygiene that is making your vagina itch but doesn’t hesitate to call a doctor if it begins to get out of hand.